techatspree/maven-latex-plugin/README.md

 - document the role of `mathjax`

-- The newest version of gnuplot introduce the problem that the `pdf` output version is 1.7 whereas the one for `pdflatex` is 1.5.
+- The newest version of gnuplot introduce the problem that the `pdf` output version is 1.7 whereas the one for `lualatex` is 1.5.
   This yields a warning.
   A way to resolve that problem is just downgrading by subsequent invocation of something like